gianlazz/gianlazz.github.io/_posts/2018-06-27-lazztech-personal-on-prem-cloud.md

 [https://www.hanselman.com/blog/HowToBuildAKubernetesClusterWithARMRaspberryPiThenRunNETCoreOnOpenFaas.aspx](https://www.hanselman.com/blog/HowToBuildAKubernetesClusterWithARMRaspberryPiThenRunNETCoreOnOpenFaas.aspx "https://www.hanselman.com/blog/HowToBuildAKubernetesClusterWithARMRaspberryPiThenRunNETCoreOnOpenFaas.aspx")

 I'll be foregoing the popular route of the installing OpenFaas to setup server less functions deployment.
-While I do appreciate the appeal of the server-less architecture as a cloud deployment concept
+While I do appreciate the appeal of the server-less architecture as a cloud deployment concept.